Movatterモバイル変換

 Connection to difference equations

-The theory of differential equations is closely related to the theory ofdifference equations, in which the coordinates assume only discrete values, and the relationship involves values of the unknown function or functions and values at nearby coordinates.
-Many methods to compute numerical solutions of differential equations or study the properties of differential equations involve the approximation of the solution of a differential equation by the solution of a corresponding difference equation.
+Differential equations are closely related todifference equations, in which the independent variable assumes only discrete values, and the equation relates the value of the unknown function at a point to its values at nearby points.
+Many numerical methods for differential equations, for example theEuler method, involve the approximation of the solution of a differential equation by the solution of a corresponding difference equation.

 Applications

 Many fundamental laws ofphysics andchemistry can be formulated as differential equations.
 Inbiology andeconomics, differential equations are used tomodel the behavior ofcomplex systems.
 The mathematical theory of differential equations first developed together with the sciences where the equations had originated and where the results found application.
 However, diverse problems, sometimes originating in quite distinct scientific fields, may give rise to identical differential equations.
-Whenever this happens, mathematical theory behind the equations can be viewed as a unifying principle behind diverse phenomena.
+When this happens, mathematical theory behind the equations can be viewed as a unifying principle behind diverse phenomena.
 As an example, consider the propagation of light and sound in the atmosphere, and of waves on the surface of a pond.
 All of them may be described by the same second-orderpartial differential equation, thewave equation, which allows us to think of light and sound as forms of waves, much like familiar waves in the water.
 Conduction of heat, the theory of which was developed byJoseph Fourier, is governed by another second-order partial differential equation, theheat equation.
 It turns out that manydiffusion processes, while seemingly different, are described by the same equation; theBlack–Scholes equation in finance is, for instance, related to the heat equation.

 Software